Many people instantly think of oak when considering a hardwood floor, which can be both red and white oak.

-However, when a dark stain or darker stains are introduced, the color difference becomes less noticeable.
+However, when a dark or darker stain is introduced, the color difference becomes less noticeable.
 Any paint that is deeper than medium brown blends the two floors.

 The arrangement pattern is referred to as the grain pattern.
-The way the wood grains are arranged in red oak and white oak and the fact that they are uniform grains or not has an impact on the wood's qualities.
-This is the most apparent difference between red oak vs white oak floors.
+The way the wood grains are arranged in red oak and white oak and whether they are uniform grains or not has an impact on the wood's qualities.
+This is the most apparent difference between red oak vs. white oak floors.

 Red oak grains are broader and zigzag or wavy in appearance.
 It has a variety of grains that seem like swirls.
 On the other hand, White oak grains appear to be straighter, more densely packed, and more consistent.

 It's worth noting that Red Oak is far more commonly used for surfaces like oak stair treads and railings and in unfinished hardwood flooring.
 Therefore, if you're looking for matching hardwood or modifying existing wood, Red Oak is the way to go.

 The hardness of the flooring will determine its stability and density.
 Red oak has a Janka hardness scale of 1290, whereas white oak flooring has a Janka hardness scale of 1360.

 White oak flooring is more resistant to wear than that red oak flooring because it is more challenging.
 This is why it's an excellent choice for spaces with a lot of foot activity.
 In addition, if you have children or pets, white oak flooring is recommended since it is more resistant to scratches, spills, and dents, as red oak is slightly softer.